deptofdefense/anet/docs/dev-setup.md

    ```

 ### Possible Problems
 - **You cannot access [the source code repo](https://github.com/deptofdefense/anet).** Solution: Get someone who does have admin access to add you as a collaborator.
+Ensure that you have the correct public key installed to github.
+See https://help.github.com/articles/connecting-to-github-with-ssh/ for more information on troubleshooting this step.
 - **The git clone command takes a long time, then fails.** Solution: Some networks block ssh.
-Try connecting to a different network.
+Try using the `https` URL from github to download the source code.

 ## Set Up Gradle, Eclipse and NPM
 The frontend is run with `npm`.
 We recommend running the backend via `eclipse` if you are doing any backend development, and `gradle` if you are only doing frontend development.